Schmidt-Futures-1/MedTracker/planning/project_plan.md

         - save your medications
         - schedule when you should receive an alert to take your medicine
         - gives video instructions on how to take your medicine (source is Med OnCue)
-        - learn more about your medicine in a feed of updates (will go away once feed gets long)
+        - learn more about your medicine in a feed of updates (will go away once the feed gets long)
         - remind you to get refills
         -  interactions checker (between other meds and food)
-        - give alerts for family mebers on whether or not they took their medicine
+        - give alerts to family members on whether or not they took their medicine
     - DOES NOT (we should implement):
-        - have a alcoholic drink moderator (will tell you to wait to take your meds if you have taken alcohol)
+        - have an alcoholic drink moderator (will tell you to wait to take your meds if you have taken alcohol)
-        - tell you to drink plenty of water or take with food (unless you look for that info in the app)
+        - tell you to drink plenty of water or take it with food (unless you look for that info in the app)
         - have a nice dashboard (info feels scattered)
         - recommend you call your doctor and provide their phone number for you to easily call right there when told you need a refill (have to look for it within the app)
         -  users say app feels "scattered"